Infomaker/NPWriterPluginBundle/plugins/se.infomaker.publishflow/README.md

 |preCondition|A condition for this transition.
 Only `hasPublishedVersion` true/false supported right now.
 For example ```preCondition{ "hasPublishedVersion": true }``` will make this transition visible only if the article has a published (public) version. |

 ### Actions
-An array of actions to perform when first transitioning into this workflow item.
+An object of actions to perform when first transitioning into this workflow item.
+Surrounded by an array.

 All action properties are optional.
 ```json